SEARCH

 Some links go to my affiliate account at Amazon.com.
 I always suggest you try and buy locally or better yet, get stuff free and repurpose it.

-• A recirculating pond pump and filter.
-You can see one here via my Amazon affiliate account.
+A recirculating pond pump and filter.
+You can see an example [here via my Amazon affiliate account].

 Don’t mess around with this.
 If you don’t already have one near the pond location, get a certified electrician to install a proper GFCI outlet that meets all the code requirements in your area.

-• Bricks or other materials to hold plants at required level.
+Bricks or other materials to hold plants at the required level.

 Optional: faucet handles and/or tall shower attachment